 Electronic Funds Transfer (EFT)

-The Board authorizes the District to accept electronic receipts and make electronic payments in accordance with applicable laws and regulations.
-The Board authorizes schools to accept electronic receipts in accordance with Accounting Procedures for Kentucky School Activity Funds, applicable laws and regulations.
+The District may participate in EFTs.
+Properly approved electronic payments on behalf of the District may be made in accordance with applicable laws and regulations.
+The Board authorizes schools to accept electronic receipts and make payments in accordance with Accounting Procedures for Kentucky School Activity Funds and applicable laws and regulations.

 References: